Thursday, February 19, 2026

 As a result of this inequality, a two-class society has developed in which the wealthy continue to prosper at the expense of the poor.

-We need to do away with our existing voting system and switch to one based on proportional representation (PR).
-Through PR, we may elect representatives depending on the percentage of the popular vote they get.
-That is, if a candidate receives 5% of the vote, he or she will be guaranteed five seats in parliament.
 If someone received 40% of the vote, that person would be allocated 40% of the seats.
 In the same vein...
 Reasons why PR is a superior system, and why PR is a superior system are obvious.
 Under a PR system, voters choose candidates, not political parties.
 If there is just one election winner, the person with the most votes becomes the prime minister.
 If the popular vote total is too low for any contender to win, the person in second place would be elected.
 In this manner, everyone has an equal voice in the democratic process.
 More lawmakers mean more opinions being heard.
 Just what democracy should be about!

 The majority of voters might prefer PR because it more accurately reflects their interests than the existing system.